DICTIONARY OF AUTOMOTIVE TERMS - "Ai"

 Air Scoop

-A forward facing aerodynamic device or opening used to duct cool outside air to some part of the vehicle such as the carburetor intake, the brakes, the radiator, or an oil cooler.
+A forward facing aerodynamic device or opening used to Duct cool outside air to some part of the vehicle such as the carburetor Intake, the brakes, the radiator, or an Oil cooler.

-Air screw:
+Air screw

 Any type of screw designed to rotate in air; defined in 1951.
-Term now obsolete and replaced by propeller, a device for propelling aircraft, and fan, a rotating bladed device for moving air in ducts or wind tunnels.
+Term now obsolete and replaced by Propeller, a device for propelling aircraft, and Fan, a rotating bladed device for moving air in ducts or wind tunnels.

-Air select valve:
+Air select valve

 A valve in a two-stage catalytic converter with secondary air injection.
 It is operated by a solenoid and is triggered by the electronic control module.
 It directs air to the exhaust valve ports or to the midbed catalytic converter, depending on operating conditions.

-Air-sensing thermostat:
+Air-sensing thermostat

 The unit in which sensing element is located in refrigerated space.

-Air sensor:
+Air sensor

-1. A device which checks for the presence of air pollutants entering the passenger compartment.
+1. A detection device which checks for the presence of air pollutants entering the passenger compartment.
 If the pollutant concentration is too high, it operates flaps to cut off the external air to the air conditioning system.

 2. An air cone with a floating plate which measures air flow and determines plunger position on K-Jetronic type systems

-Air shield:
+Air shield

-British term for air deflector.
+British term for Air deflector.

-Air shock absorber:
+Air shock absorber

 A shock absorber or damper which has a rubber bladder filled with compressed air.
 As the air pressure increases the vehicle is raised.
 The system is used in automatic leveling suspensions.

-Air silencer:
+Air silencer

 A device which is placed in the air cleaner assembly to reduce the sucking noise that air makes as it enters.

-Air solenoid:
+Air solenoid

-Air-spaced coil:
+Air-spaced coil

 Inductance coil in which the adjacent turns are spaced (instead of being wound close together) to reduce self-capacitance and dielectric loss.

-Air spring:
+Air spring

 A high pressure air-filled spring used in the suspension fork of some bicycles or the suspension of some cars.

-Air springing:
+Air springing

-Air standard cycle:
+Air standard cycle

 A standard cycle of reference by which the performance of different internal-combustion engines may be compared, and their relative efficiencies calculated.

-Air standard efficiency:
+Air standard efficiency

 The thermal efficiency of an internal-combustion engine working on the appropriate air standard cycle.

-Air stop:
+Air stop

 A registered trademark for Michelin tubes.

-Air-suspended power booster:
+Air-suspended power booster

 A type of power booster that contains atmospheric pressure in both chambers of the booster when the brake pedal is at res.
 When the pedal is applied, the front chamber is opened to manifold vacuum, causing the diaphragm of the booster to move toward the master cylinder which assist the driver in the application of the brakes.